Bucaspor 1928

 Bucaspor 1928 is a Turkish football club located in Buca, İzmir.
-The team competes in the TFF Second League.
+The team competes in the TFF Second League, the third tier of Turkish football.

 History

 Bucaspor 1928 was founded in 2011 as İzmir İl Özel İdarespor.
-Prior to the 2013-14 season it changed its name into Tire 1922 Spor.
+Prior to the 2013–14 season it changed its name into Tire 1922 Spor.
 Cihan Aktaş acquired the shares of the club in 2019 and changed the club name in Buca Futbol Kulübü.
 However, this was not approved by the Turkish Football Association (TFF).
-Consequently the name Ci Group Buca was chosen.
+Consequently, the name Ci Group Buca was chosen.
 In February 2020 the club became 1928 Bucaspor before getting its current name Bucaspor 1928 as of May 2021.
 The club also gained the right to use the logo of Bucaspor.